I'm a software engineer based in Denver. I ❤ nature and art.

 AUDUBON GONE WRONG (2014)

 Digitally-unnaturalized bird photography.
 Series of eight 8" x 10"-ish prints, with photos taken in Maine, Idaho, and Costa Rica.
+Sold some off at the First Friday art walk in Portland.

 I'll port over the blog content from my old site when I get the chance.